alimranahmed/hit-logger/readme.md

 ## Hit-Logger(Log Http Request and Response)
 A Laravel 5 package for logging http request and response.
-This package is highly encouraged by [spatie/laravel-http-logger](https://github.com/spatie/laravel-http-logger).
+Built this package being highly encouraged by [spatie/laravel-http-logger](https://github.com/spatie/laravel-http-logger).

 ### Installation: